-In the space of six months the mineral resource at the Lagoa Salgada zinc project in Portugal has doubled from around 10mln tonnes to nearly 21mln tonnes, with an initial study indicating a “low cost, high-margin” mine could be developed.
+In the 'strategic portfolio', the mineral resource at the Lagoa Salgada zinc project in Portugal has increased to around 23mln tonnes, having more than doubled in roughly a year, with an initial study indicating a low cost, high-margin mine could be developed.

-It is 85% owned by the Redcorp Empreedimentos Mineiros, which is in turn 75% owned by M&FI - though a joint venture agreement with Ascendant sees the partner acquire up to 80% of Redcorp.
+Lagoa Salgada is 85% owned by the Redcorp Empreedimentos Mineiros, which is in turn 75% owned by Mineral and Financial, though a joint venture agreement with Ascendant sees the partner acquire up to 80% of Redcorp.

 Assuming annual production of 12.5kt of zinc, 13.7kt of lead, 1.1mln oz of silver and 13k oz of gold, plus some copper and other metals, this mine would have a pre-tax net present value of US$137mln and a 37% internal rate of return

 Average annual underlying profit (EBITDA) of US$54.2mln would see a four-year payback period to cover the initial capex.

 The M&FI portfolio has been boosted by the addition of new exposure to gold, and chairman Jacques Vaillancourt and his chief operating officer Jamie Lessor continue to seek out new opportunities.